“Find Your Passion” Is Dumb Advice

 There is another essential component.

-You might be asking: If my passion is right in front of my face if I just look for it, then why the hell would I go out and try a bunch a new things?
+You might be asking: If my passion is right in front of my face if I just look for it, then why the hell would I go out and try a bunch of new things?
 That makes no sense, Scott!
 There is already something that dominates my mind all day!

 Well, kind of.